gwu-cs-sysprog/lectures/02/01_lecture.md

 ### Return Values

-Function's often need to return multiple values.
+Functions often need to return multiple values.
 C does not provide a means to return more than one value, thus is forced to use pointers.
 To understand this, lets look at the multiple ways that pointers can be used as function arguments.